sschwindt/bedload-seasons/docs/usage.rst

     python bedload_base_stats.py

-Running this script can take a couple of minutes on a slow computer, create logfiles with information on the fitting process, and boxplot-figures in the directory ``HOME/figures/``.
+Running this script can take a couple of minutes on a slow computer, and boxplot-figures in the directory ``HOME/figures/``.

 Histograms of Variable Frequency
 ++++++++++++++++++++++++++++++++